Update: The shopping cart trick isn’t working to avoid a hard inquiry for everyone. So, use this method at your own risk.

 Comenity Bank, Synchrony Bank, and Wells Fargo store credit cards all require a hard credit inquiry now to get approved.
 However, you can still use this trick to see if you’re pre-approved.
 Knowing that you’re more likely to get approved will help you avoid using an unnecessary hard inquiry.

 Having bad credit comes with more than a few downsides.
-But two of the biggest concerns are how to qualify for new credit accounts and how to fix your existing credit.
+But two of the biggest concerns are how to qualify for new credit accounts and how to fix your credit.

-There’s actually a simple strategy that, in many instances, can help you do both.
+There’s a simple strategy that, in many instances, can help you do both.
 It’s known as the “shopping cart trick,” or sometimes the “soft pull trick.”